Learn to Play Silent Night on Piano and the History of Silent Night

 Are you looking for Silent Night Easy sheet music and ready for chords?
 Try this video tutorial!
 You’ll learn Silent Night with chords in F major.
 The 3/4 time signature is graceful and slow.
 You’ll also practice dotted rhythms!

-Learn to Play Silent Night on Piano with Chords
+Learn to Play Silent Night: Piano Chords

 Are you an Intermediate piano player?
 This video tutorial for Silent Night on Piano uses the original 6/8 version with the siciliana dotted rhythm.
 The music is graceful and rocking.
 Your left hand plays broken chords while your right hand plays the melody – so practice them separately at first!